Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 Once created, you will be redirected to the release backlog in order to plan your release (see `Plan a release`_).
 The Agile Dashboard lets you add easily epics, for instance, from your backlog (on the left side) to your release plan (on the right side).
+Epics can also be splitted into user stories by clicking to the arrow next to the epic id.

 .. figure:: ../images/screenshots/sc_agiledashboard_release_plan.png
    :align: center